chrplr/PCBS/README.md

    - _pwd_: path of current working directory
    - _cd_: change directory

-This will be enough but if you want to learn more about how to use the shell; check out the section [Resources to learn the command shell](#resources-to-learn-the-command-shell).
+This will be enough for our course but if you want to learn more about how to use the Terminal/Shell and become a 'power-user', check out the section [Resources to learn the command shell](#resources-to-learn-the-command-shell).

-### knowing how to download a Python script from the Internet and execute it from a command line ###
+###  how to download a Python script from the Internet and execute it from a command line ###

   Try the following:

-  - Download the python script [games/matches.py](games/matches.py)
+  1. Download the script, e.g. [games/matches.py](games/matches.py).
+Make sure you know in which directory the file has been saved.
-  - Open a terminal and use the 'cd', 'pwd', and 'ls' commands to navigage to the directory containing the file that you have just downloaded; Then, type:
+  2. Open a terminal and use the 'cd', 'pwd', and 'ls' commands to navigate to the directory containing the file that you have just downloaded; Then, type:

       python3 matches.py